Mayanwolfe/Supabase_CRUD/README.md

-# Getting Started with Supabase
+# Getting Started with this Project

 1. Go to https://supabase.com/ and create an account.
 2. Create a new project.